Aaron-Bopp/TIM/30_Topics/35_Outlines/farming.md

 *`$=customJS.dv_funcs.outlinedIn(dv, this)`*

 ### The origins of farming
 Many think that farming came as a unparalled insight, and that once [[hunter-gatherers]] learned the secrets of farming they never turned back, but this is far from true.
-The transition between [[human foraging]] and [[farming]] was nowhere near instant, and the ability to farm was not wholly new to foragers
+The transition between [[foraging]] and [[farming]] was nowhere near instant, and the ability to farm was not wholly new to foragers
 > ![[books_Sapiens#^297301074]]

 Additionally, the decision to transition to farming was never really made. [[Farming outcompeted foraging by allowing for higher populations]], and [[Wheat domesticated humans]]